CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 The scopes are organized in tree where global scope is root of tree.
 This feature, allow to nest scopes (even named scopes inside temporary scopes).
-During searching object, an assembler begins from top (current) scope and ends at global scope.
+During searching object, the assembler begins from top (current) scope and ends at global scope.
 In every scope, it is possible to start using object from other scopes (by `.using` pseudo-op).
-While searching at scope stack level, an assembler firstly search that scope and if not found then search object through 'usings'.
+While searching at scope stack level, the assembler firstly search that scope and if not found then search object through 'usings'.

 Example of using scopes: